Continuous integration for Android projects

 job run.

 to set up logical rules for running a particular job only on a specific branch or git tag.
-For example, we have a filter for our main
+For example, you have a filter for your main

 branch that runs the android-test